 Boedo Tango has CLOSED.
-The Sueño Porteno milongas now run in Club Gricel on Wednesdays and Sundays, see their Facebook Group here.
+The Sueño Porteno milongas now run in Leonesa on Wednesdays and Sundays, see their Facebook Group here.

 Plaza Bohemia has CLOSED.

-In place of the closed venues, you should definitely check out Obelisco Tango at Entre Rios 1056 which hosts trad-style milongas most nights, including La Milonga de Lucy (previously known as El Maipu) on Mondays and Wednesdays, Milonga de Buenos Aires on Fridays and a milonga hosted by the group of Obelisco milonga organisers on Saturdays.
+In place of the closed venues, you should definitely check out Obelisco Tango at Entre Rios 1056 which hosts trad-style milongas most nights, including La Milonga de Lucy (previously known as El Maipu) on Mondays and Wednesdays and Milonga de Buenos Aires on Fridays.

 Cachirulo remains in El Beso on Tuesdays but is in Salon Canning on Saturdays.

 La Nacional has seen a lot of changes in its milongas, but you could try Yira Yira on Friday nights or Mi Refugio on Saturday nights, when folkloric and rock tandas are also danced.